 On the subject of wine: most bar owners – especially in the smaller establishments like Saint Germain and Taberna La Tana really know their stuff – so just ask if you want to try, for example, a local wine.

 There’s a location map at the bottom of the post – or you could go straight to it here.

 An institution in Granada and a great place to soak up the atmosphere.
 Arrive at lunchtime and stand at the bar – it’s a fabulous, fun, noisy experience in a traditional bar.
 Enjoy a vermut (2.20€) while taking a selfie with the huge bull’s head above the bar (the poor thing).

 Example tapa: rice with meat and artichoke (arroz), manchego and almonds

 Taberna La Tana

 Small but perfectly formed, La Tana is famous for its choice of wines by the glass (around 70).
-Owner and sommelier, Jesús, is happy to suggest a wine to suit and the tapas are sublime.
+Owner and sommelier, Jesús – and his sister Luisa – are happy to suggest a wine to suit and the tapas are sublime.
 Enjoy a local wine from the Sierra Nevada.
 The place is named after La Taberna de Ana.

 Example tapa: avocado and tomato on bread with white sausage.